MinnPost/minnpost-documentation/cms/migrate-drupal-to-wordpress.md

 1. Write a custom query to get departments (which are nodes) into the terms table.
 2. wp_term_taxonomy description doesn't have a default value (set to Allow NULL)

+#### Issues inserting users:

+1. Only authors were inserted
+2. Because of how our Drupal usernames are saved in the database (usually First Last), the URLs are capitalized and include spaces.
+We'll need to edit this to ensure the URLs match the Drupal pattern.

 #### Result numbers: